Raindrops fell on the pavement like fat toads.

 “Hey, hey.
 You don’t want to stay in this hotel.
 Come with me.”
 “No no. My brother has a better hotel.
 You come.”
 “Don’t listen to this man, I have best hotel.
 Come.
 You follow me.”

 I shrugged off these soliciting figures, slinking out from holes in the crumbling walls of the decaying medieval area.

 “I have a booking here,” I said sounding hopelessly effete as I pushed through the crowd, through the doors.
 Our eyes stinging and starring. mad with fatigue, the Greek and I stood in the dark old hotel lobby, relieved to have finally got there.

 The toothless owner had no record of any booking.

 “No problem, no problem.
 You wait, you wait.
 I clear out a room for you”, he stopped to think, his eyes scanning the ceiling above them.
 “Somewhere…

 Yes, yes, yes.
 You wait here, you wait here.
 No problem, no problem.”
-The owner patted his hand up and down on nothing, just on the hot air.
-He shuffled up the stairs.
+The owner patted his hand up and down on nothing, just on the hot air. and shuffled up the stairs.

 We waited alone.